 Grant Me Hope exists because former foster youth are much more likely than the general population to fall into adverse circumstances after aging out of the foster care system:

-- They are 5 times more likely to experience Post Traumatic Stress Disorder
+- They are 5 times more likely to experience Post Traumatic Stress Disorder (PTSD)than their peers in the general public and are diagnosed at a higher rate than military combat veterans

 - Their rate of drug dependency is 7 times higher than their peers in the general public